Joint B.S.-M.S. FAQs for Admitted Students

 - In the final year of the program, may I enroll as an undergraduate student or must I be a graduate student?

 - When do I file my plan of study?

-- How do I determine what should go on my plan of study?
+- What should go on my plan of study?

 - A required course for the M.S. degree is not being taught next semester.
-Can I substitute a different course instead?
+Can I substitute a different course?

-- Who should be on my graduate committee?
+- Who should be on my advisory committee?
 What does the committee do?

 - What “counts” as an appropriate internship?

 - What “counts” as an appropriate research experience?